Questions and answers on repo transactions and other monetary policy instruments

 How does the SNB use repo transactions to implement its monetary policy?

 If the SNB wants to pursue a more expansionary monetary policy and reduce its reference interest rate, the three-month Libor for Swiss franc investments, it lowers the repo rate in its monetary policy operations.
 The SNB thereby influences the interest rate level on the interbank market.
-Banks' refinancing costs sink, which tends to increase the supply of credit.
+Banks' refinancing costs fall, which tends to increase the supply of credit.
 Should the SNB aim to tighten monetary policy (more restrictive monetary policy) and raise the three-month Libor, it increases the repo rate in its monetary policy operations.

 What role have SNB repo transactions played in recent years?